FRANCISAnas/interview-static-site/README.md

 # interview-static-site
-A basic hello world website deployed to s3 (Done for an interview)
+A basic hello world website deployed to AWS (Done for an interview)